 27. The amendments to the joint comprehensive plan jointly transmitted by the District, Bay Lake, and Lake Buena Vista to the State of Florida Department of Economic Opportunity ("DEO") after the May 2022 second reading and public hearings substantially and materially differ from and serve a new purpose than the proposed amendments that had been set out in full in the exhibits attached to the resolutions/ordinances considered at the first reading and public hearings in November 2018.
 For example, the amendments that were purportedly approved at the second public hearings substantially increased the allowed densities and intensities and changed the uses within the District and the municipalities.
 Additionally, the amendments that were purportedly approved at the second public hearings include a significant capital improvement program.
 None of these provisions were included in the text of the amendments noticed at the first public hearings and transmitted to DEO in November 2018.
-Nor had the text of these provisions been set out in the resolutions/ordinances considered at the second at the second public hearings and public hearings and public hearings and public hearings.
+Nor had the text of these provisions been set out in the resolutions/ordinances considered at the second at the second public hearings and transmitted to DEO in November 2018.
+Nor had the text of these provisions been set out in the resolutions/ordinances considered at the second readings and public hearings.

 28. After adoption of the ordinances/resolutions relating to amendments to the joint comprehensive plan, the District, Bay Lake, and Lake Buena Vista adopted, via resolution/ordinance, amendments to their land development regulations.
 The District held its public hearings on December 14, 2022, and January 25, 2023, at 9:30 a.m.
 Bay Lake held its public hearings on January 11, 2023, and February 8, 2023, at 8:30 a.m.
 Lake Buena Vista held its public hearings on January 11, 2023, and February 8, 2023, at 9:00 a.m.
 Additionally, neither Bay Lake nor Lake Buena Vista set out, whether by way of exhibit to or in the body of the ordinance, the language of the proposed amendments to their land development regulations.
-Bay Lake and Lake Buena Vista had not adopted their ordinances concerning the amendments to land development regulations prior to the District's first public hearing on the development agreement.
+Bay Lake and Lake Buena had not adopted their ordinances concerning the amendments to land development regulations prior to the District's 1st public hearing on the DA.